 A graph's behavior is primarily determined by three parameters.
 First is topology: while the number of neurons is currently fixed, the connections between them must be shaped to suit the task.
 Related to this is the classification of each neuron as excitatory or inhibitory.
 Second is connection strength — the weights on each edge.
 Third is each neuron's firing threshold.

-This method is grounded in the principle of neurons that fire together, wire together [4].
+The above method is grounded in the principle of neurons that fire together, wire together [4].
 The CNG uses a derivation of this approach in which each neuron tracks when it last fired.
-Upon receiving a correct or incorrect output signal, a global reward (dopamine) or punishment (pain) signal is broadcast to the entire graph.
-Because each neuron tracks its last firing time, the graph can cheaply assign credit to the neurons that contributed to the outcome and adjust their connection weights accordingly.
+Upon receiving a correct or incorrect output signal, a global reward (dopamine) or punishment (pain) signal is broadcasted to the entire graph.
+Because each neuron tracks its last firing time, the graph can cheaply assign credit to the neurons that contributed to the outcome and adjust their connection weights according to the following formula.

 Without backpropagation, the graph is still able to assign credit for correct and incorrect outputs and modify itself in response.
 The introduction of an answer key provides the feedback needed to generate reward or punishment signals, upon which the graph self-modifies.

 However, since the number of neurons in a CNG is fixed at creation, the complexification component of NEAT must be set aside.
-The primary topology modification occurs through connections.
+Rather, topology is modified purely through connections.
 Using pure genetic crossover would cause Hebbian-pruned connections to be re-introduced, undermining the pruning mechanism.
 Eliminating Hebbian Learning in favor of pure NEAT would, in turn, require halting the graph entirely for each evolutionary update — contradicting the requirement for continuous operation.

 Instead, the CNG uses a modified evolutionary scheme.
 At defined intervals, lower-performing graphs are eliminated and the top performers are bred using Jaccard similarity to approximate NEAT's speciation mechanism.
 Mutations are then applied to pull graphs away from local optima and to introduce new connections into the topology.
 Crucially, connections are not pruned during breeding.